bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 ---
 layout: post
 title: "Allocations in Rust"
-description: "An introduction to the memory model"
+description: "An introduction to the memory model."
 category:
 tags: [rust, understanding-allocations]
 ---